abhishek-sanwal/end_to_end_pipeline/readme.md

 ## Data Hygiene:

 Clearing the stage after ingestion is vital.
 Post-ingestion, a delete command is executed on the associated S3 bucket linked to the stage.

----

-**Note**: This architectural design functions seamlessly when the Lambda or Glue code itself initiates the stored procedure, as in our context.
-However, manual triggering of stored procedures by individuals can lead to potential conflicts.
-Specifically, in situations where diverse data sources merge into one, Snowflake updates only one file log if multiple individuals concurrently activate the stored procedure.